nodecg/nodecg/tutorials/making-dialogs.md

 <paper-button id="edit" class="nodecg-configure" nodecg-dialog="edit-total">Edit...</paper-button>
 ```

-When a dialog is opened, NodeCG will emit a `dialog-opened` even on your dialog's `document`.
+When a dialog is opened, NodeCG will emit a `dialog-opened` event on your dialog's `document`.
 For example:
 ```html
 <!-- bundles/my-bundle/dashboard/my-dialog.html -->
 <script>